-The Global eduroam Governance Committee was constituted in November 2010 and currently comprises eleven senior representatives of roaming operators in Africa, Asia-Pacific, Latin America, North America and Europe.
-Secretariat support is provided by the GÉANT Association, which finalised the summary charter for global eduroam governance after extensive consultation with eduroam leaders from these regions.
-The Terms of Reference of the GeGC is also contained in this summary charter.
+The Global eduroam Governance Committee was constituted in November 2010 and currently comprises fifteen senior representatives of roaming operators in Africa, Asia-Pacific, Latin America, North America and Europe.
+Secretariat support is provided by the GÉANT Association, which finalised the charter for global eduroam governance after extensive consultation with eduroam leaders from these regions.
 The GeGC members are officially appointed by the GÉANT Association on the basis of nominations from their regional roaming operators or confederation.

 The GÉANT organisation coordinates and supports the Global eduroam Governance Committee (GeGC), which sets technical and organisational standards for the service and authorises compliant ROs to provide eduroam around the world.

 The members of the GeGC are senior representatives of ROs or confederations of ROs.
 Representatives for a world region that has a confederation - such as Europe - are nominated by the confederation.
 In world regions without confederations, the ROs must jointly nominate their GeGC representatives.
 The GeGC members are officially appointed by GÉANT on the basis of these nominations, and currently are: